tempelaar-team/qclab-dev/docs/user_guide/quickstart/quickstart.rst

     import numpy as np
     import matplotlib.pyplot as plt
-    from qc_lab import Simulation # import simulation class from qc_lab.models import SpinBoson # import model class from qc_lab.algorithms import MeanField # import algorithm class from qc_lab.dynamics import serial_driver # import dynamics driver
+    from qclab import Simulation # import simulation class from qclab.models import SpinBoson # import model class from qclab.algorithms import MeanField # import algorithm class from qclab.dynamics import serial_driver # import dynamics driver

 Instantiating a Simulation Object
 ---------------------------------

-Next, we instantiate a simulation object from `qc_lab.Simulation`.
+Next, we instantiate a simulation object from `qclab.Simulation`.
 Each object has a set of default settings which can be accessed by calling `sim.default_settings`.
 Passing a dictionary to the simulation object when instantiating it will override the default settings.

 .. code-block:: python